One simple change in the kitchen can make a big difference in reducing waste and saving money: switching to entirely to cloth instead of paper.

 - Having enough of them on hand

 To go paper-free in the kitchen, you have to replace paper napkins, paper towels and other disposable products like cleaning wipes.
 I’ve found that there isn’t necessarily a single solution that replaces all of these, but that there are very effective replacements for each category.
-For instance:

 If you haven’t heard of huck towels before, I can’t recommend them enough.
 We got a few from a friend for our wedding and I searched for years in home stores and couldn’t find them.
 Then, I noticed them in an odd place: in the hospital!
 Turns out that these are the type of towels they use in the hospital for absorbing blood and other fluids during/after surgery.